May 22 - 26, 2024 Wed-Sat 7:30 pm & Sun 7pm VAPA Visual & Performing Arts Center 700 N Tryon Street

 Booth Playhouse, Blumenthal Performing Arts Center | 130 North Tryon Street, Charlotte, NC 28202

-A startling theatrical modern fairy tale roller coaster ride
+A startling theatrical modern fairy tale roller coaster ride - through conflict and chaos, courage and kindness.

 Join Moving Poets 30+ performers, visual artists and musicians for the world premiere of HEAVEN.